AnmolS99/micrograd/README.md

 As an extension, I have added

--   A script to train a micrograd neural network
+-   A script to train a micrograd neural network to learn the XOR operation
--   A Notebook where I verify that micrograd yield the same results as pytorch for prediction, loss and gradient calculation
+-   A Notebook where I verify that micrograd yield the same results as PyTorch for prediction, loss, and gradient calculation

 ## Training